 Parks & Recreation Master Plan Update + Community and Aquatics Centre Feasibility Study

-The City of St. Thomas is undertaking a Parks and Recreation Master Plan Update and a Community and Aquatics Centre Feasibility Study to address significant changes in population growth and community needs since 2020.
-These initiatives align with the City’s Strategic Plan and will provide Council with the necessary insights to guide future recreation planning and investment decisions.
+The City of St. Thomas undertook a Parks and Recreation Master Plan Update and a Community and Aquatics Centre Feasibility Study to address significant changes in population growth and community needs since 2020.
+These initiatives align with the City's Strategic Plan and provide Council with the necessary insights to guide future recreation planning and investment decisions.

-Both projects have been informed by public input, best practices, demographic and growth forecasts, and activity trends to ensure that these valued public facilities and services continue to address the community’s needs into the future.
-A team led by London-based Monteith Brown Planning Consultants has been retained to assist the City with these studies.
+Both projects were informed by public input, best practices, demographic and growth forecasts, and activity trends to ensure that valued public facilities and services continue to address the community's needs into the future.
+The studies were led by London-based Monteith Brown Planning Consultants.

 Parks and Recreation Master Plan Update

-The City of St. Thomas is updating their Parks and Recreation Master Plan to guide the continued delivery of high-quality services and facilities in the community.
+The City of St. Thomas updated its Parks and Recreation Master Plan to guide the continued delivery of high-quality services and facilities in the community.

 This Master Plan Update considers: